 HTML Markup

-The following HTML markup consists of an ASP.Net GridView consisting of two BoundField columns and one TemplateField column populated using EVAL function.
+The GridView consists of two BoundField columns and one TemplateField column.

 Using Inline Expression, the value of the EVAL function is passed to a code behind method (function) i.e. GetStatusString.